OSeMOSYS/CLEWs/README.md

-# CLEWs
+# CLEWs - A framework for Climate, Land, Energy and Water systems modelling

-CLEWs - A framework for Climate, Land, Energy and Water systems modelling
+Welcome to CLEWs - the Climate, Land, Energy and Water systems modelling framework.
+The scripts in this repository provide tools for doing CLEWs analysis.

 # Developer notes